osadezu/lazy-cupid/README.md

   - personal message
 - Card can be sent by simply copying a url which encodes all customizations
 - One URL displays the card builder UI to the originating user, a different URL is copied and sent to the recipient

+### Next Steps

+- Refactor API calls to organize in modular functions that enable subsequent calls to add content to collections.
+- Improve app logic to preserve states when returning from card preview to builder.
+- Perform validation of search parameters when loading shared link to verify that the minimum components are present and no apparent errors are found.
+- Use Protocol Buffers to compress url search parameters and obscure details.
+- Add more customization options like images from a different API and selectors for image fit andbackground color.

+### User Stories

+- As a user, I want to customize a card so that I can send a personal message in little time.
+- As a user, I want my message to be cute and graphically rich so that it can be more compelling and remembered.
+- As a busy user, I want to send my custom card without account creation or logging in, so that I can do it in the least amount of time.
+- As a user, I want to have several card customization options so that I know that my card is unique.
+- As a user, I want to be sure that my card is visible exactly as I made it so that I know how my recipient will see it.